 Joint Entrance Exam is scheduled by CBSE in the month of April, every year, and candidates will have not even a month to prepare for it after their board exams.
 However, this should not be troubling, as most of JEE Main syllabus remains same as that of class XI and XII; CBSE Board.
 From below, you can see the entire syllabus of JEE Main.

-A personalised course designed to clear JEE Main in 20 days.
+A personalised course designed to clear BITSAT in 30 days.

 JEE Main Syllabus - Importance

 There is no need to state how important syllabus is, however, optimum utilization, of it, should be ensured.
 Candidates can do a lot more with JEE Main syllabus, rather than just knowing the topics.
 With the help of it, candidates can also know which topics possess more weightage and which can be ignored for a time being.
 As per this information, candidates can prepare a well planed routine to complete the courses to crack JEE Main.

 The exam will cover topics from Mathematics, Physics and Chemistry.
 Detailed topics are listed below:

 - Sets, Relations And Functions: Sets and their representation; Union, intersection and complement of sets and their algebraic properties; Power set; Relation, Types of relations, equivalence relations,functions; One-one, into and onto functions, composition of functions

 - Complex Numbers and Quadratic Equations: Complex numbers as ordered pairs of reals, Representation of complex numbers in the form a+ib and their representation in a plane, Argand diagram, algebra of complex numbers, modulus and argument (or amplitude) of a complex number, square root of a complex number, triangle inequality, Quadratic equations in real and complex number system and their solutions.
 Relation between roots and coefficients, nature with given roots.